CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 ## A Basic Template ##

-So, to stick to our sample from above (Storage Account), let's create a basic template that will create a Storage Account and makes use of some very neat features (*Template Functions*).
+So, to sticking to our sample from above (Storage Account), let's create a basic template that will create a Storage Account and makes use of a very helpful feature (*Template Functions*).
 Here it is:

 ```json
 {